Books to Read before you visit London with Kids

 The Queen takes the day off and heads to the Natural History Museum.
 Your mom was right!
 You should mind your manners because you never know when you might have tea with the Queen!

-Kids’ Books set in London: Read about the royal jewels.
+Kids’ Books set in London: Read before you go to get your kids ready!

 Begin layering the learning with reading!
-You’ll familiarize your travelers with the flavors of London before you go.
+You’ll familiarize your kids with the flavors of London before you go.
 Lay down the foundation and build upon it when you get there!
+This helps them remember!
+Without reading you’ll risk bored kids who don’t understand what they are seeing.
+No one wants whining!

 Natalie, The Educational Tourist